yolken/yolken-blog/site/_posts/2021-05-31-non-optimal-tech-offices.md

 At least now, even the most traditional companies are open to remote work.
 If I encounter a noisy or unproductive office in the future, I'm just going to return to working from home.
-Hopefully others who are as sensitive to their environment as I am will have the same flexibility.
+Hopefully others will have the same flexibility.